09/26/24

 Know Upfront What You Can and Cannot Measure

-If one of your organizational goals is to increase sales of widgets and you want to show how your content contributes to sales, you’ll first need to know the volume, value and frequency of sales currently occurring.
+If one of your organizational goals is to increase sales, and you want to show how your content contributes to sales, you’ll need to know the volume, value and frequency of the sales that are already happening.

 You’ll also need to know who’s buying.